USS Redstart: Post-Korea operations

 On 16 January 1954, with the war now over, Redstart was assigned to another Far East tour.
 Based out of Sasebo she practiced minesweeping operations off the Korean coast, south of the 38th parallel.
 She showed her colors in various Far East ports before returning to Long Beach 19 August 1954.
 During the remainder of 1954, Redstart operated off the California coast.
 On 4 January 1955, she departed Long Beach for cold weather operations off the coast of Alaska, returning to Long Beach on approximately thirty days later.

 Redstart was redesignated MSF-378 on 1 March 1955.

 Redstart commenced another tour of the Far East on 7 October 1955, stopping at Pearl Harbor and the Midway Islands for food and fuel before arriving at her temporary home port of Sasebo, Japan, on 4 November 1955.
 While in the Far East, the ship continued minesweeping practice at Koje Do and Tojang Po on the Korean coast, and participated in mock atomic warfare off the coast of Okinawa.
 During this tour-of-duty she made ports-of-call at Yokosuka, Japan and Hong Kong, China.
 From 21 January to 23 January 1956, she participated at Kaoshiung, Formosa, in operations with the Formosan navy with some of her personnel stationed as observers aboard the Formosan warships.
 On 19 March 1956, the ship set sail from Sasebo, for Long Beach, California, after stopping at Midway Island and at Pearl Harbor for fuel and supplies.
 She docked again at Pipeline Pier in Long Beach, California Harbor, in California, on 13 April 1956.

 Decommissioning and sale

 Redstart reported for her deactivation at Astoria, Oregon, on 16 November 1956 and she was deactivated on 15 March 1957.
 Transferred to the Taiwan Navy on 25 July 1963, where she served as the Wu Sheng (PCE-66), later redesignated PCE-866, she was struck from the Navy List on 1 April 1965.

-Wu Sheng was decommissioned by the Republic of China Navy on 16 February 1998, and stuck from their naval registry on 26 February 1998.
+Wu Sheng was decommissioned by the Republic of China Navy on 16 February 1998, and struck from their naval registry on 26 February 1998.